-Farmbox Direct is an online produce delivery service that delivers fresh, organic produce to your doorstep!
+Farmbox Direct is an online produce delivery service that delivers fresh, organic produce to your doorstep year-round!
 But is it worth the cost?
 I was able to test out a box for my family and compare the pros and cons including price.
 Read more below!

-This post contains affiliate links.
+This post contains affiliate links with my honest opinion of Farmbox Direct's service.
 See my disclosure statement here.